Bad-ptr/xsetprop/README.md

 # Intro

 xsetprop -- set window properties.
-I write it couse xprop can't set list of atoms.
+I write it couse the xprop can't set a list of atoms.

 For example: